Easter Egg Plate Relay

 Although Easter eggs are not mentioned in the Bible, they are used by Christians around the world to symbolize the empty tomb of Jesus.
 Every year on Easter Sunday, we remember and celebrate the resurrection of Jesus.

-4. What did the women expect to see inside the tomb?
+6. What did they expect to see in the tomb?

 The women went to the tomb to anoint the body of Jesus with the spices they had prepared.
 But the body of Jesus was not in the tomb.
 The angel explained to them that Jesus had risen from the dead.
 Jesus is alive!